-Though not part of the adopted Mitigation Program, relatively new cooperative efforts such as the Integrated Regional Water Management Plan (IRWM Plan) will help result in increased state and federal grant funding for solutions to augment the Mitigation Program efforts.
-The District is serving as the lead to prepare the IRWM Plan for a region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MPWMD boundary, Carmel Bay and the Southern Monterey Bay.
-MPWMD was reimbursed up \$496,957 to prepare the Plan, which cost a total of about \$1,258,000 to prepare.
-Funds for reimbursement will come from the IRWM grant program funded by State Proposition 50.
-The plan will combine strategies to improve and manage potable water supply, water conservation, stormwater runoff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.
+Consistent with the Mitigation Program goal of comprehensive resource management, relatively new cooperative efforts such as the Integrated Regional Water Management Plan (IRWM Plan) help result in increased state and federal g rant funding for solutions to augm ent the Mitigation Program efforts.
+The District is serving as the lead to prepare and implement the IRWM Plan for a region encompassing Monterey Peninsula areas within the District boundary, the area in the Carmel River watershed outside of the MP WMD boundary, Carm el Bay and the Southern Monterey Bay.
+MPWMD was reimbursed \$496,957 to prepare the Plan, which cost a total of about \$1,258,000 to prepare.
+Funds for reim bursement came from the IRWM grant program funded by State Proposition 50.
+The plan combines strategies to improve and manage potable water supply, water conservation, stormwater runo ff, floodwaters, wastewater, water recycling, habitat for wildlife, and public recreation.

-During 2006, MPWMD identified numerous stakeholders in the planning area and invited these stakeholders to participate in development of a draft IRWM Plan, which was completed in November 2006.
-To facilitate these efforts, a Technical Advisory Committee (TAC) was established comprised of representatives of the stakeholder group.
+During 2006, MPW MD identified more than 40 stak eholders in the planning area and invited these stakeholders to participate in development of a draft IRWM Plan, which was completed in November 2006.
+To facilitate the see efforts, a Technical Advisory Committee (TAC) was established comprised of representatives of the stakeholder group.
 The TAC refined the priorities within the planning region and established a project prioritization process that objectively ranks proposed projects (a requirement of IRWM planning).
-When finalized, the IRWM Plan will aid in applying to State grant programs for implementing projects such as those funded by Proposition 50, 84, and 1E and in applying to Federal grant programs such as those funded through the Army Corps of Engineers and NOAA Fisheries.
-MPWMD was the lead agency in facilitating the development of the IRWM Plan.
+The IRWM Plan will aid in applying to State grant programs for implementing projects such as those funded by Proposition 50, 84, and 1E and in applying to F ederal grant programs such as those funded through the Army Corps of Engineers and NOAA Fisheries.
+MPWMD adopted the final vers ion of the IRWM Plan in November 2007.

-In addition, MPWMD facilitated the formation of a Regional Water Management Group (RWMG) to guide the continued development and implementation of the IRWM Plan.
-The RWMG is comprised of representatives of the Big Sur Land Trust, City of Monterey, Monterey County Water Resources Agency, Monterey Regional Water Pollution Control Agency and MPWMD.
+In addition, MPWMD facilitated the formation of a Regional W ater Management Group (RWMG) to guide the continued developm ent and implementation of the IRW M Plan.
+The RWMG is comprised of representatives of the Big Sur Land Trust, City of Monterey, Monterey County Water Resources Agency, Monterey R egional Water Pollution Control Agency and MPWMD.
+The RWMG executed a Memorandum of Understanding concerning implementation of the IRWM Plan in 2008.

-Carmel River Lagoon Habitat (Section XI)
+Carmel River Lagoon Habitat (Section XI

 The District continues to support and encourage the ongoing habitat restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
 These efforts are consistent with goals that were identified in the Carmel River Lagoon Enhancement Plan, which was partially funded by the District.
-The District continues to work with various agencies and landowners to implement restoration of the Odello West property and the Odello East property across Highway 1.
+The District continues to work with various agencies and landowners to implement ongoing restoration of the Odello West property and future restoration of the Odello East property across the highway.
 Because of the restoration activities on the south side of the lagoon, the District has concentrated its monitoring efforts on the relatively undisturbed north side.
-District staff have also continued to attend meetings and hold discussions with other agencies regarding the use of an old agricultural well and treated water from the Carmel Area Wastewater District to augment the lagoon during periods of low water.
+Staff have also attended meetings and had discussions with other agencies regarding the ongoing use of an existing CDPR agricultural well and potential future use of treated water from the Carmel Area Wastewater District to augment the lagoon during periods of low water.